Featured image of post Run!

 Why?
 A recent firewall configuration change blocked the authentication service from accessing the database.

-This method is still useful for taking a step back before rushing headlong into resolving an incident, and is often used when writing post-mortems to gain another view of the problem.
+This method remains interesting to take a step back before rushing headlong into resolving an incident, and is often used when writing post-mortems to get another perspective on the problem.

-Troubleshooting is a fairly vast field, so I don’t claim to have been exhaustive, but I hope I’ve been able to give you some food for thought on the subject.
+Troubleshooting is quite a vast field.
+I do not claim to have been exhaustive but I hope I was able to give you some food for thought on the matter.

-Here, I’ve outlined the main points I wanted to make about the RUN.
+Here, I’ve outlined the main axes I wanted to cover regarding RUN.

 ?